aesiris/aur-helperfunctions/README.md

-##FUNCTIONS
+###Provided Functions

-#aur-get
+##aur-get

-download sources for package from AUR
+downloads sources for package from AUR

-#aur-local-packages
+##aur-local-packages

-print list of installed packages from local repo
+prints list of installed packages from local repo

--a: print all packages, including those in repo but not installed
+`-a` print all packages, including those in repo but not installed

--e: exclude packages from EXCLUDE variable
+`-e` exclude packages from EXCLUDE variable

-#aur-search
+##aur-search

-search packages matching string on AUR
+searches packages matching string on AUR

-#aur-info
+##aur-info

-get package info from AUR
+gets package info from AUR

 aur-info [-a] package1 [package2 [...]]

--a: fill version array
+`-a` fills version array

-#aur-check
+##aur-check

-check for updates on AUR
+checks for updates on AUR

--a to check every package in repo (including not installed)
+`-a` to check every package in repo (including not installed)

--v verbose output: output packages already up to date
+`-v` verbose output: prints also packages already up to date

-#aur-sobump
+##aur-sobump

-check for missing dynamic libraries
+checks for missing dynamic libraries

-#repo-upd
+##repo-upd

 updates local repo adding most recently built packages

-#repo-add
+##repo-add

 repo-add package.tar.xz

-add package to local repo
+adds package to local repo

-#repo-remove
+##repo-remove

 repo-remove package

-remove package from local repo
+removes package from local repo

-#makepkg
+##makepkg

 wraps makepkg copying most recently built package to local repo